Frequently Asked Questions – Building Activity Management System

 A transitional provision at clause 12 of Schedule 10 of the Act preserves the applicable law with respect to building permit applications received by an RBS before 1 July 2019.

 This means that, where an RBS accepts an application before 1 July 2019, a building permit may be issued in accordance with the provisions of the Act that existed at the time the application for a building permit was accepted.
 As a result, there is no requirement for the RBS to apply to the VBA for a BPN.
 They would also follow the existing process of reporting via a levy return.

 The RBS may choose, however, to apply for a BPN via BAMS for administrative efficiency.
 This option is recommended, as it will reduce the administrative burden associated with reporting under two different mechanisms for August 2019.

 Please see scenario 4 of the Transitional Reporting Arrangements fact sheet for further information.

-Estimation of cost of work and payment of levy
+Estimation of cost of work

 Are there changes to how an RBS is to estimate the cost of work (COW)?